MARS Enthusiasts 2019 NSW Camping Muster

 Sunday night and something that started at National 2018 was a slap together meal with what ever we had left over and we all just picked at it.
 It was a bloody ripper meal and thanks go out to all that made something.
 My personal favourite was the curried sausages made by Leanne.

-Learn How to Bush & Remote Camp in the Safety of a Group?
+Learn How to Bush & Remote Camp In The Safety of a Group?

-Learn How to Bush & Remote Camp in the Safety of a Group?
+Learn How to Bush & Remote Camp In The Safety of a Group?

-Learn How to Bush & Remote Camp in the Safety of a Group?
+Learn How to Bush & Remote Camp In The Safety of a Group?

 One thing I see posted a lot on social media groups is people asking if there are groups that they can get together with to go camping.
 I also see a lot of questions being asked about what it’s like to go to free camping places and how you go about doing it, is there a group they can join to get started.